Behavioural Support Team for Children

 What are some of the evidence-based programs that are offered?

-An evidence-based program for parents, and children that reduce challenging behaviours in children and increase social emotional learning and self-control skills.
-Parent and children’s groups are often run concurrently, so parents can attend at the same time as their children.
+The Incredible Years Parenting Program is a 15-week program for parents that aims to reduce challenging behaviours in children and increase social emotional learning and self-control skills.
+Throughout the program, parents will learn to promote positive behaviours in their children, manage their child’s disruptive behaviours, strengthen parent-child interactions and attachment and learn coping skills for parents.
+This group is offered at the same time their child attends the Dinosaur Treatment School Program.
 Parents will learn what their children are working on, and therefore help them practice at home.
-This is a 15 week program.

 The Positive Parenting Program is a helpful, practical and easy-to-use approach for parents with a focus on positive parenting techniques.
 The program empowers all parents with skills and knowledge to effectively address day-to-day minor parenting challenges or more serious behavioural issues.
-Discussion groups cover topics such as dealing with disobedience; manage fighting and aggression; hassle-free shopping; and developing good bedtime routines.
+Discussion groups cover topics such as dealing with disobedience; manage fighting and aggression; hassle-free shopping and developing good bedtime routines.
+Triple P programming may be offered individually or in groups.

 Other programs and support include: